 Thank you for your interest in the James Reinowski Memorial Scholarship!
-The application period is now closed.
-Please check back in September 2018 to apply.
+The application period is now open.
+Applications must be submitted by December 15th, 2018.

 The Illuminating Engineering Society is an organization established for the advancement and dissemination of theoretical and practical knowledge of the science and art of illumination.
 With this in mind, the Milwaukee Section hereby establishes the James Reinowski Memorial Scholarship Fund.